Review of Wowza Live Video Streaming Solution Compared to JW Player and Dacast

 - Platform built around JW Player, which is a capable video player

-Another plus for DaCast is its partnership with Akamai.
-Akamai is the largest CDN (Content Delivery Network) in the world.
+Another plus for Dacast is its partnership with Akamai and Limelight which are some of the largest CDN (Content Delivery Network) in the world.
 This ensures fast delivery of streams to any location globally.
-One user describes the DaCast service as “quick and easy to set up for a one-time events [and] very affordable too.”
-DaCast’s features include:
+One user describes the Dacast service as “quick and easy to set up for a one-time event [and] very affordable too.”
+Dacast’s features include:

 - Unlimited channels